tbouron/angular-java-stack-viewer/README.md

 # angular-java-stack-viewer
 Modern Java stack traces viewer for Angular 1.x.

+You can checkout this [the working demo](https://codepen.io/tbouron/pen/KgLpWB) to see how it looks like.

-*It has been develop to use [Bootstrap](http://getbootstrap.com/) as CSS framework.*
+*The library has been developed to use [Bootstrap](http://getbootstrap.com/) as CSS framework.
+However, you can use your own CSS and template if you want to, see `Usage` section.*

 ## Install